slo1958/sl-xj-lib-data/GETTING STARTED.md

 - add a column with the sales data calculated from quantity and price
 - run a groupby operation, the first array indicates the columns to group, the second array indicates the columns to sum
 - iterate thru the rows of the calculated table

+The code is available in the source tree as Example_031.

 Note that the sales column is named ‘Quantity*UnitPrice’.
 This column is the result of the product of quantity and price, its name is generated automatically.
 To update its name, change the code to: